Homebirth Hospital Transfer

 - Those of us who had transferred to hospital previously because of a ‘failure to progress’ had trusted birth but knew absolutely nothing about our birthing body.
 Once we developed the Birthing Better skills we prepared our body to open up and we learned skills to keep our pelvis open, mobile and create space for our baby.

-- Those of us who transferred because we didn’t cope, realised that ‘instinct’ was not enough.
+- Those of us who transferred because we didn’t cope, realized that ‘instinct’ was not enough.
 We needed skills and we needed our partner to have very good skills.
 We developed them.

 What if …?